 Carl has travelled from Yorkshire to central London to clear up the details of his brothers death.
 Although a successful attorney Carl finds that there is another side to his brothers life, which he willingly gets pulled into.
 A group of techno junkies accept him into their family, as he is the brother of their late friend.
 With copious MDA to aide him Carl enters the underground all-night rave scene in hopes of discovering the truth to his brothers suspicious death.
 Written by

-Performed by Atlantis
+Performed by Public Enemy

 Licensed by kind permission from the Film & TV Licensing Division, part of the Universal Music Group See more »

 6 of 6 people found this review helpful.